jadummer/learning_ruby/README.md

 - [ ] Script 3: Take JSON file path from the command line and verify the file exists, print a message to the screen saying so; add a message to print when the file does not.

-- [ ] Script 4: Open one JSON file and print each line to the screen; use File#open and File#close.
-Do you get a blank line between each printed line?
-If so, why?
-How do you fix it without using a regular expression?
+- [ ] Script 4: Open _one_ JSON file and print each line to the screen, using

-Script 4: Open _one_ JSON file and print each line to the screen, using
 ```
 File.open do |f|
 end
 ```
+Do you get a blank line between each printed line?
+If so, why?
+How do you fix it without using a regular expression?

 - [ ] Script 5: Open one JSON file and load it using the JSON library and print the top level keys